solidusio-contrib/solidus_paypal_marketplace/README.md

 ## Development

+Step to test the seller onboarding process using localtunner.

+1) npm install -g localtunnel
+2) lt --port 3000
+3) Visit the tunneled link
+4) As Admin, visit the admin seller edit page
+5) Click on top right `Start Onboarding`
+6) Switch to seller user
+7) Click on `link PayPal account`

 ### Testing the extension

 First bundle your dependencies, then run `bin/rake`. `bin/rake` will default to building the dummy